loehnertj/ascii_designer/docs/manual.rst

 The ``children`` property, if retrieved, is again a special list like the "root" one.

+The list object now stores *two* things for each index: The item at this index, and the list of the item's children.
+This is a bit different to how trees are usually implemented.
+Particularly, there is no single "root" item, instead we have a root list.

+To index within the tree, use index tuples:

+* ``tree[1]`` gives you the second item of the root list.
+* ``tree[1, 2]`` gives you the third item in the child list of the second item.
+* ``tree[1, 2, 44, 21]`` goes 4 levels deep
+* ``tree[1, None]`` gives you the *child list*  of the second item.
+This is a separate `.ObsList` instance.
+* Again, ``tree[1, 2, 44, None]`` to retrieve a "deeper" level.

+You can only access subitems that have been lazy-loaded already.
+Use `.Obslist.get_children` to ensure loading.

 .. note::
     If you assign a non-`ObsList` value to a ListView virtual-value, it is converted into an `ObsList`.
 The ``children_source`` is taken over from the